seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 ordered by turnover, and the pool enters the same catalyst and structure tests as before.

-**A list of the day's biggest gainers and losers is NOT this screen and does not satisfy it.** That list is the ranking «it moved the most» which this section bans in its first paragraph, arriving through the back door as a discovery method; the run of 01.09 screened exactly that way. `pos` is the whole difference: it separates a coin that moved from a coin that moved and is now offering an entry.
+**A list of the day's biggest gainers and losers is NOT this screen and does not satisfy it** — that ranking is «it moved the most» arriving as a discovery method, which the first paragraph of this section bans, and the run of 01.09 screened exactly that way. `pos` is the whole difference: it separates a coin that moved from a coin that moved and is now offering an entry.

 **The screen decides what is LOOKED AT and never what is published** (map inv.
 32).
 It adds no ranking factor, no weight and no score; every published candidate still passes